dlwh/draccus/README.md

 Draccus is a fork of the excellent [Pyrallis](https://github.com/eladrich/pyrallis) library, but with a few changes to make it more suitable for my use cases.
 The main changes are:

-* WIP: Support for subtyping configs (that is, choosing between different configs based on a parameter)
+* Support for subtyping configs (that is, choosing between different configs based on a parameter)
 * WIP: Support for including config files in config files
 * WIP: Better support for type parameters
 * Couple of bug fixes